FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 reveal the problem.

 It is up to folks on your side to resolve the problem.
 It may involve a reconfiguration or modification of your server software.
+Also, ensure that your server's SSL certificate is valid and has not expired.

 It is unlikely that the problem lies with FareHarbor.
 As a general policy, FareHarbor does not make changes to the API and webhooks that